AUSTRALIAN / OCEANIC HONBU 梟 FUKUROU DOJO

 Gekkiken = Free-fight / Application of technique in a pressure contest.

-Densho = Ancient Scrolls study of Warfare and battlefield strategies.
+Heiho = Ancient Scrolls study of Warfare tactics and battlefield strategies.

 Reiho = Traditional warrior etiquette, customs and traditions.

-Genuine Samurai training is offered to those willing to learn this unique
+Samurai training is offered to those willing to commit themselves to learn this unique

 tradition of Swordsmanship that cultivate one's mind, body and spirit.